How to Troubleshoot Common SSL Issues

 The Problem:

-When users visit your site, they see a warning message like “Your connection is not private” or “SSL certificate not trusted.”
+When users visit your website, they see a warning message like “Your connection is not private” or “This site’s security certificate is not trusted.”
 This typically happens when the browser cannot verify the authenticity of your SSL certificate.

 How to Fix It: